cloudflare/cloudflare-docs/content/logs/reference/glossary.md

 #### Total Threats Stopped

-Total Threats Stopped indicates the number of suspicious and bad requests aimed at your site.
+Total threats stopped indicates the number of suspicious and bad requests aimed at your site.

 #### Bad browser score